-Note: Setup Assistant software is compatible with Windows 2000 and XP.
-If you are using another operating system, the Router can be set up using the Alternate Setup Method described in this User Manual (see page 23).
+Note: Setup Assistant software is compatible with Windows 2000, XP, and Vista; and Mac OS X v10.x.
+If you are using another operating system, the Router can be set up using the Alternate Setup Method described in this User Manual (see page 22).